megrose8/reading-notes/README.md

 <img align="center">![an artists rendering on the concept of growth mindset with a face smiling and plants growing out of the head.](https://s39613.pcdn.co/wp-content/uploads/2022/06/creativity-personal-development-individual-growth-concept-vector-id1341427506.jpg)

 *For When Things Get Hard Remember:*
-- No Rain, No Flowers
+- No rain, no flowers
-- Failure Is An Opportunity for Growth
+- Failure is An opportunity for growth
 - I am inspired by the success of others